jbd/msrsync/README.md

+This project is not actively developped.
+Please have a look at the alternatives in the motivation section.

 # msrsync: maximize rsync bandwidth usage

 `msrsync` (multi-stream rsync) is a python wrapper around `rsync`.
 It only depends on `python >= 2.6` and `rsync`.